rse-ops/landscape/_includes/paper/introduction.md

 inspiration.
 Although cloud computing goes back to the 1960s
 {% cite Foote2017-fi %} and the term wasn't coined until 1996 {% cite Scality2020-of %},
-what we are specifically interested in is DevOps -- a movement that sought to bring together development of software and services (\"Dev\") with their deployment (operations, or \"Ops\") starting around 2007
+what we are specifically interested in is DevOps -- a movement that sought to bring together development of software and services ("Dev") with their deployment (operations, or "Ops") starting around 2007
 {% cite Atlassian_undated-ka %}.
 Interesting, Research Software Engineering is
 going through the same challenges, and would benefit from the same kind of movement.